 Zoning is the term for rules that cities put in place to determine what kinds of buildings can be built where.
 It can be complex and technical, but it’s a force that shapes the places we live, and it often determines how a city grows and thrives — or doesn’t.
-Tight zoning can block the creation of sufficient housing, which leads to the skyrocketing prices we’ve seen in recent years.
+Too-strict zoning can block the creation of sufficient housing, which leads to the skyrocketing prices we’ve seen in recent years.
 It can also create huge negative impacts for economic inequality, racial segregation, and the environment.
 That’s why Somerville YIMBY and other pro-housing groups have focused on it so closely.

 Zoning and Segregation

 Zoning laws can help cities guide their development in positive ways, and keep noxious industries away from homes and commerce, but the first zoning laws in the US were created to promote segregation.
 They achieved that mostly by keeping apartments and multifamily homes away from single-family homes.
 This worked because people of color were often shut out of mortgage lending, meaning that a neighborhood of owner-occupied houses was almost by definition entirely white.
 That segregation was reinforced by federal lending policies that gave better ratings to all-white neighborhoods and by restrictive covenants prohibiting future owners from selling to nonwhite people.
 To learn more about zoning’s role in creating and perpetuating segregation, read Richard Rothstein’s book The Color of Law.

 In the US, access to clean air, good schools, and good jobs is closely tied to where you live.
 Wealthy communities that prohibit the creation of sufficient housing and sufficient variety of housing are effectively pricing out lower-income families.
 Requiring big homes on big lots effectively requires building only the most-expensive housing types, and that keeps opportunities away from lower-income people.